spuxx1701/new-horizons-web-ts/README.md

 <a href=https://www.new-horizons-game.com>New Horizons</a> is both a web application and a pen & paper tabletop game.
 It's aims to bring togeter the best of both the digtal and the analog world: Play classic tabletop with a paper character sheet, a pen, dice and - of course - good friends.
 Create and edit characters digitally without having to perform calculations manually and enjoy playing a game based on a complex and and carefully crafted ruleset without the need to know any of it in detail.

 ## About this repository
 This repository stores New Horizons' frontend code.
 The New Horizons backend system ist powered by <a href="https://emberjs.com/">ember.js</a>, an awesome JavaScript framework.
 Ember.js in an absolute blast to work with and I highly recommend checking it out.
 The community is also very welcoming and the developers are quite active on discord.
-To run the app locally, you need node.js and ember-cli.
-Please refer to the instructions on the ember website.
+To run the app locally, you'll need npm and ember-cli.
+Please refer to the instructions on the ember website if you need any help with that.

 ## Contributing